Report of the Supervisory Board

-- The Investment Committee held four meetings during which the members discussed the capital investment strategy, questions concerning capital structure, and the focus of risk and asset liability management.
+- The Investment Committee held four meetings during which the members discussed the capital investment strategy, questions concerning capital structure and the focus of risk management and asset liability management.

-The various chairs of the committees then informed the members of the Supervisory Board in detail about the meetings and their committee’s work.
+The chairs of the respective committees informed the full Supervisory Board in detail about the meetings and their committees’ work.

-The separate financial statements prepared by the Management Board, the Management Report of UNIQA Insurance Group AG, the consolidated financial statements prepared in accordance with International Financial Reporting Standards (IFRSs) and the Group Management Report for 2018 were audited by PwC Wirtschaftsprüfung GmbH; the statutory auditor also verified that a separate consolidated non-financial report and a consolidated corporate governance report had been prepared for the 2018 financial year.
+The separate financial statements prepared by the Management Board, the Management Report of UNIQA Insurance Group AG, the consolidated financial statements prepared in accordance with International Financial Reporting Standards (IFRSs) and the Group Management Report for 2022 were audited by PwC Wirtschaftsprüfung GmbH.
+The auditor also verified that a combined non-financial report and a consolidated corporate governance report had each been prepared for the 2022 financial year.
 The audit raised no objections.
-The separate and consolidated financial statements were each awarded an unqualified audit opinion for 2018.
+The separate and consolidated financial statements were each awarded an unqualified audit opinion for 2022.

 The Supervisory Board acknowledged and approved the findings of the audit.

-The evaluation of UNIQA’s compliance with the rules of the Austrian Code of Corporate Governance in the 2018 financial year was carried out by PwC Wirtschaftsprüfung GmbH, whereas compliance with Rules 77 to 83 of the Austrian Code of Corporate Governance was assessed by Schönherr Rechtsanwälte GmbH.
-The audits found that UNIQA had complied with the rules of the Austrian Code of Corporate Governance in the 2018 financial year to the extent that the rules were included in UNIQA’s declaration of conformity.
+The evaluation of UNIQA’s compliance with the rules of the Austrian Code of Corporate Governance in the 2022 financial year was carried out by PwC Wirtschaftsprüfung GmbH, whereas compliance with Rules 77 to 83 of the Austrian Code of Corporate Governance was assessed by Schönherr Rechtsanwälte GmbH.
+The evaluations found that UNIQA had complied with the rules of the Austrian Code of Corporate Governance in the 2022 financial year – to the extent that they were included in UNIQA’s declaration of conformity.